Easy ways to get free money

 The most reputable survey site is YouGov.
 They are one of few who give you guarenteed cash payouts.
 They also tend to have some of the more interesting surveys: often, when you hear about a survey in the news, it has come from them.
 Prize draws are also available, but I'm not sure which is more reliable.

-Valued Opinions is the one I would recommend.
-You can generally expect to earn about £20 a month, paid for in shopping vouchers.
-You can then treat it as either money for extra treats or less to worry about at the end of the month.
+Valued Opinions (operating under names like 'Irish Opinions') was the one I would recommend.
+I used to earn about £20 a month, paid for in shopping vouchers.
+You could then treat it as either money for extra treats or less to worry about at the end of the month.